Top Animals to Spot in the Cuyabeno Reserve

 (Nyctibius grandis)

-The Great Potoo, a master of nocturnal stealth in the Cuyabeno Reserve, is celebrated for its cryptic plumage and large, gape-mouthed appearance, perfect for blending into tree bark by day.
-By night, this enigmatic bird becomes a skilled predator, hunting insects and small prey with precision.
-Its haunting, melodic call echoes through the Amazonian night, symbolizing the diverse and mysterious realm of Cuyabeno's nocturnal wildlife.
+The Great Potoo, a master of camouflage in the Cuyabeno Reserve, is known for its cryptic feathers and large, wide-open mouth, which help it blend seamlessly with tree bark during the day.
+At night, this mysterious bird becomes a skilled predator, hunting insects and small prey with precision.
+Its eerie, melodic call can be heard echoing through the Amazonian night.

 great-potoo-cuyabeno